PNNL-TES/dwp_peyton/README.md

 * Assign sample numbers.
 A *sample* is a group of gas concentration measurements made all on the same multiplexer valve and continuous in time
 * Compute elapsed seconds for each measurement in the sample; the first gets a value of 0.
 * Loads the *valve map*.
 This is a file that maps the valve numbers (`MPVPosition`) to actual experiment cores.
 A number of minor cleanup operations are performed on the map data, and a figure is generated for QC purposes (to help identify mis-assigned or missing cores, for example)
 * Compute summary statistics for each sample.
-This has the following substeps, each its own `dplyr` pipeline: (i) for each sample, find the minimum CO2 and CH4 concentrations observed within the first `MAX_MINCONC_TIME` seconds; (ii) find the maximum concentration of each gas that occurs after the minimum, but before `MAX_MAXCONC_TIME` seconds; (iii) compute the mean `DATETIME`, number of observations, etc.; (iv) using the date information and the valve number, match the sample to a row in the valve map.
+This has the following substeps, each its own `dplyr` pipeline: (i) for each sample, find the minimum CO2 and CH4 concentrations observed within the first `MAX_MINCONC_TIME` seconds; (ii) find the maximum concentration of each gas that occurs after the minimum, but before `MAX_MAXCONC_TIME` seconds; (iii) compute the mean `DATETIME`, number of observations, etc.; (iv) using the date information and the valve number, match the sample to a row in the valve map
 * Merge the summarized Picarro data and the valve map data
 * Compute `elapsed_minutes` *across* samples.
 Basically each core has a `STARTDATETIME` assigned to it in the valve map, and we compute how many minutes have elapsed since then
-* Print diagnostics and do some QC, in particular looking for orphan samples and/or orphan cores (data mismatches).
+* Print diagnostics and do some QC, in particular looking for orphan samples and/or orphan cores (data mismatches)
 * Write the final summarized data to `summarydata.csv`

 ## `3-fluxes.R`